AntonioTorres23/OpenGL_Notes/Text Rendering.md

 Due to how FreeType is developed (at least at the time of this writing), you cannot put their header files in a new directory; they should be located at the root of your include directories.
 Including FreeType like `#include <FreeType/ft2build.h>`will likely cause several header conflicts.

 FreeType loads these TrueType fonts and, for each glyph, generates a bitmap image and calculates several metrics.
+We can extract these bitmap images for generating textures and position each character glyph appropriately with these loaded metrics.

+To load a font, all we have to do is initalize the FreeType lib